genonova/Pulmonary-Lung-Cancer-Diagnosis/README.md

 Detection and Attention: Diagnosing Pulmonary Lung Cancer from CT by Imitating Physicians

-This paper proposes a novel and efficient method to build a Computer-Aided Diagnoses (CAD) system for lung nodule detection based on Computed Tomography (CT).
+Abstract: This paper proposes a novel and efficient method to build a Computer-Aided Diagnoses (CAD) system for lung nodule detection based on Computed Tomography (CT).
 This task was treated as an Object Detection on Video (VID) problem by